OTGApps/TheShowCloser/RM_BUG.md

 Enter a name of someone.

-Change the "Show Total" to 500
+Change the "Show Total" to 500.

-Go to the "FREE" tab and tap about 5 rows.
+Go to the "FREE" tab and tap about 5 rows so that there's a (1) next to them.

-Go to the genie tab and tap the "best deal" button at the bottom
+Go to the genie tab and tap the "best deal" button at the bottom.

 Immediately cancel.

-Go to the FREE tab and tap a new row to add it.

-Go to the genie tab and hit the button & cancel immediately again.

-Tap the row on the genie screen that corresponds with the item you just added to remove it.

-Tap the best deal button again.
+Do this 2 more times.

 Crash.